 - Mass email list access.
 A subset of WWU representatives will have unrestricted access to all email lists as designated by Cabinet.
 These representatives are authorized to route mass emails according to our policy.
 These representatives include, but may not be limited to:

 e.
 Information Technology representatives.

-While the privacy of e-mail will be respected, the integrity of that data cannot be guaranteed.
-Therefore, information that must be kept confidential should not be created, transmitted, received or stored via WWU e-mail account.
+While the privacy of email will be respected, the integrity of the data cannot be guaranteed.
+Therefore, information that must be kept confidential should not be created, transmitted, received, or stored via a WWU email account.

-E-mail communication can be legally actionable.
-System managers are authorized to take action as required by federal, state, or local law or court order.
+Email communication can be legally actionable.
+System managers are authorized to take action as required by federal, state, local law, or court order.
 System managers are authorized to investigate alleged violations of federal or state law and to take action as required to comply with the law.

-1. Is the e-mail an official communication authorized for unmoderated release by the vice president for marketing and enrollment services?
+- Is the email an official communication authorized by a vice president?

 a.
 No—see #2.